 Winning cities to support creation of accessible activity space for kids across the countryWASHINGTON,

 Nov.
 14, 2012 /PRNewswire-USNewswire/ -- The

 Partnership for a Healthier America (PHA), which works with the private sector and PHA Honorary Chair First Lady

 Michelle Obama to end the childhood obesity epidemic in America, and the

 Blue Cross and Blue Shield Association (BCBSA) today announced the 10 cities which will host

 Play Streets over the next year: Minneapolis, Minnesota;

-Durham, North Carolina
+Durham, North Carolina;

-Buffalo, New York
+Buffalo, New York;

-New Orleans, Louisiana
+New Orleans, Louisiana;